 OTHER RAC COMMENTS

+Different from other outage options structured and executed by GRM, this option has a floating strike based upon an out-of-the-money heat rate.
+Strike price will float with gas prices and should always be above the units’ cost of generation.
+For example, under the agreement, a $5.00 NX1 implies a $74.80/Mwh strike and a $3.00 NX1 implies a $46.80/Mwh strike.
+Given historical heat rates of 12,000 Btus/kwh, cost of generation for these plants should always be less than the option strike indicating an incentive for the generator to operate when power prices exceed the cost of generation.
+For example, assuming an actual 12,000 Btu/Kwh heat rate, $0.20 basis differential and $2.00 for operations and maintenance, a $5.00 NX1 implies a $64.40/Mwh cost of generation and a $3.00 NX1 implies a $40.40 cost of generation.

+Buyer of the option absorbs a first loss on 150MW of capacity.

 The GRM Portfolio has been partially hedged through purchases of physical daily call options on Entergy.
-RAC’s concern is syndication of P99 to P100 tail exposure in the re-insurance market.
-The cost of reinsurance and Enron’s deductible and/or participation continued in this tail risk remains uncertain at this time juncture.
+No hedges are in place for this capacity.
+RAC’s concern is GRMs present inability to syndicate the P99 to P100 tail exposure in the re-insurance market.
+The required date for meeting this condition was May 31, 2001.

-Maximum loss under this derivative contract is $10 million.
+Maximum loss under this derivative contract is $50 million.
 Although additional transactions add value by diversifying risk, until the tail risk has been hedged, there is remains significant extreme value exposure.
-Upon inclusion of this transaction, Enron’s Maximum Loss exposure is $180 million.
-The portfolio P99 (“Notional Maximum Loss”) exposure is approximately $11.5 million, compared to aggregate premiums received of $4.145 million.
+Upon inclusion of this transaction, Enron’s Maximum Loss exposure is $230 million.
+The portfolio P99 (“Notional Maximum Loss”) exposure is approximately $28.4 million, compared to gross aggregate premiums received of $7.9 million.

 An interim Notional Maximum Loss (portfolio P99) limit has been set at $120 million for the Outage Option portfolio.
 This limit was approved by the Enron Board of Directors on May 1, 2001.